WestleyK/ssh-watcher/README.md

 ## What is ssh-watcher:

 A simple background shell script that watches for ssh activities and alerts you via xmessage. <br>
-This includes: ssh login, logout and failed login attemps. <br>
+Activities includes: ssh login, logout and failed login attemps. <br>

 <br>